jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 _Techvolution: On the Origin of Technological Species_ presents a different way of understanding human civilization: the human story is driven not by our beliefs or ideologies, but by the technologies we create and use.
 The journey from recognizing our technological nature to building a better world happens as we transform three interconnected realms—individual identity, political discourse, and economic systems.

 **Book I—A New Identity:** We have names for our nationality, our ethnicity, our job, our politics—but no name for the identity that quietly runs our lives: the tools you use to house yourself, get around, and earn a living.
-Miss this, and you'll blame yourself, your politics, or your luck when the technological ecosystem shifts under your feet.
+Miss this, and you'll blame yourself, politics, or luck when the technological ecosystem shifts under your feet.
 Maria wasn't a "regional manager".
 She sold physical-media stories in the Internet Age.
-Seeing herself as a tool user in a technological ecosystem would have told her the disc was getting slow, and slow tools get hunted down and replaced.
+Seeing herself as a tool user in a technological ecosystem would have told her discs were getting slow compared to downloads, and slow adaptations get hunted down and replaced.
 But a self-aware person can shed tools and reapply knowledge—moving goods, picking a good story—to new technologies and prosper in whatever ecosystem comes next.

 **Book II—Mixed Ideological Politics:** A heat pump doesn't know it's "green".
 A diesel truck doesn't know it's "red-blooded American".
 We attach these labels with stories and then reject good tools for wearing the wrong one.
 After Book I told us our true identity, Book II teaches us how to strip away story-based identities from any tool so we can install solar panels and a diesel generator without thinking we've betrayed an ideological tribe.
-This radical freedom to adapt tools to the environment is political moderation reimagined for the people of the Internet Age.
+This radical freedom to grow and shed tools based on the environment is political moderation reimagined for the people of the Internet Age.

 **Book III—Bumblebee Economics:** Book I gives Maria a truer name and some sense of what's coming.
 Book II lets her choose any tool to find her niche.
 Book III empowers all people in their niches to better work together.
-So if Maria wanted to take her distribution skills or her eye for good stories to other industries, she'd face a lower learning curve either way.
+So if Maria wanted to take her distribution skills or her eye for good stories to other industries, she'd need a lower learning curve.
 This requires more standards across industries.
 We're good at making standards—USB, shipping containers, VIN numbers.
 Less good at settling on them: the DVD's successor split into two rival discs.
 And we have few standards in the selling, staffing, or moving of goods and people.
 Meanwhile, all plants use the same sunlight.
 Predators eat most meats.
 Decomposers work on any lifeform.
 A bee works any flower it finds.
-This book details the adaptation that enforces wide interoperability and reciprocation inside a technological ecosystem.
+This book details the adaptations that enforce wide interoperability and reciprocation inside a technological ecosystem.

 `Understand yourself → Learn to select better tools → Build bounty with others`